 Integrated technologies designed to improve transportation systems with respect to safety and mobility.

-General driver performance and attitudes, influence of impairment caused by distraction, age, alcohol, or fatigue, and driver response to roadway and in-vehicle safety interventions.
+Driver performance, influences of impairment caused by distraction, age, alcohol, or fatigue, and driver responses to safety interventions.

-Research and applications in transportation engineering, road user education, and law enforcement.
+Research and applications in transportation engineering, road user education, and enforcement.

 - Smartphone app to keep teen drivers safe: latest media coverage

 - Human Factors of Vehicle-Based Lane Departure Warning Systems